Home What Can a 2kW Solar System Run?

 What Can a 2 kW Solar System Run?

-Ideal for compact residences and enterprises, a 2 kW solar system presents a fantastic chance to reduce your electricity costs.
+Perfect for smaller homes and businesses, a 2 kW solar system offers a fantastic opportunity to cut down on your power bills.

 Producing 8kWh of power per day, a 2 kW system can run several appliances, including a fridge/ freezer, dishwasher, 2 x LCD TVs, Wifi, 1 laptop and lighting for a 1 – 2 bedroom unit.